RePack then Refine: Efficient Diffusion Transformer with Vision Foundation Model: Introduction

-Although the aforementioned methods have achieved remarkable results, we argue that directly utilizing raw Vision Foundation Model (VFM) features overlooks the fundamental purpose of an encoder: \textit{information compression}.
-Let us consider a standard ViT encoder, such as DINOv3-B/16.
-The extracted feature map typically has a shape of $(768, H/16, W/16)$.
-We observe that the total number of numerical elements in the extracted features is identical to that of the raw image ($768 / 16^2 = 3$, matching the 3 RGB channels).
-As illustrated in Figure~\ref{fig:concept}, this means that the VFM, despite achieving semantic enrichment, results in \textit{zero effective data compression}.
+In this paper, we argue that direct use of raw VFM features is suboptimal, as it overlooks the fundamental purpose of the encoder: \textbf{information compression}.
+For example, when using a standard ViT encoder like DINOv3-B/16, the extracted feature map typically has dimensions of $(768, H/16, W/16)$.
+We observe that the total number of numerical elements in these features is identical to the original image ($768 / 16^2 = 3$, matching the three RGB channels).
+However, since semantic information intrinsically lies on a low-dimensional manifold \cite{Manifold-Assumption}, performing diffusion in such a high-dimensional space is both inefficient and computationally demanding.
+The model has to learn a distribution dominated by redundant information that is less important for semantic structure.
+As illustrated in Figure \ref{fig:design_concept} (Left), this significantly increases the complexity of distribution modeling.
+This can also be extrapolated by comparing the empirical convergences of RAE and VA-VAE.
+Despite the fact that RAE is designed to be semantically richer, in reality, it learns slower than the VFM-supervised VA-VAE, which operates on a compressed 32-channel space (VA-VAE at 64 epochs: 2.11 FID; RAE at 80 epochs: 4.28 FID), as shown in Figure~\ref{fig:fitting_speed}.

-Simultaneously, this observation contradicts the Manifold Assumption~\cite{LLE, intrin-dim}.
-The Manifold Assumption states that meaningful semantics lie on a lower-dimensional manifold embedded within the high-dimensional observation space.
-While DINOv3 features are semantically rich, they are distributed in a vast and sparse space.
-We term this phenomenon \textit{Information Overload}.
-Training the Decoder and DiT in this uncompressed, high-dimensional space will push the generative model to fit the redundancy rather than the core semantic structure.

-In this paper, we introduce \textbf{RePack} (\textbf{Re}presentation \textbf{Pack}ing).
-Instead of retraining a complex encoder, RePack utilizes a lightweight projection layer to pack the high-density VFM features into a compact, semantic-rich manifold before feeding them into the DiT.
-This packing mechanism acts as an information bottleneck \cite{info-bot, va-info-bot}, forcing the model to distill only the most essential semantic geometry.
-For methods that directly use the VFM as an encoder, RePack makes them refocus on learning the core semantic manifold.

-We validate RePack on ImageNet using DINOv3, packing the features into a 32-dimensional subspace.
-Experimental results demonstrate that RePack significantly accelerates the training convergence of DiT.
-On DiT-XL/2, RePack reaches an FID-2k of 34.23 in just 16 epochs (surpassing VA-VAE's 56.87) and achieves a remarkable final FID-50k of 3.66 (vs. 5.63).
-Meanwhile, since RePack utilizes a pre-trained model without requiring complex loss balancing, it is easier to train than methods like VA-VAE.
-In terms of reconstruction, RePack outperforms methods that directly use raw VFM features (e.g., RAE).
-Additionally, RePack exhibits emergent super-resolution capabilities, supporting our hypothesis that packed projections capture robust semantic structures.

-Our contributions can be summarized as follows: \begin{itemize} \item We propose RePack.
-As a lightweight framework, RePack tames high-dimensional features through a dense projection.
-This allows the encoded results from VFMs to be packed through a semantic bottleneck, filtering noise and retaining the essential structure.
-Thus, Information Overload is alleviated. \item RePack is not only easy to train, but its packed representation also significantly accelerates the fitting speed of DiT and improves generation fidelity.
-Furthermore, RePack exhibits emergent super-resolution capabilities, further confirming RePack's effectiveness. \end{itemize}